 Natural cosmetics, clean beauty, vegan - how much nature is really behind it?

-By Bahar Krahn, Founder NOELIE
+By Bahar Krahn, founder NOELIE

-"Natural cosmetics are cosmetics whose ingredients are predominantly of natural origin ."
+“Natural cosmetics are cosmetics whose ingredients are predominantly of natural origin.”

-Greenwash - The power of suggestion
+Greenwash The power of suggestion

-It's not just about the content of the product, but also how the content got there.
+It's not just about the content of the product, but also about how the content got there.
 How sustainably the environment, people and resources are treated is just as important as the end product.
 Likewise, it makes no sense to use high-quality extracts and then put them in plastic packaging.
-So you see that "greenwash" is more common than expected.
+So you can see that “greenwash” is more common than expected.

-Every loophole is used
+Every loophole is exploited

-Clean Beauty - What does "clean product" mean?
+Clean Beauty What does “clean product” mean?

 • free from synthetic fragrances

-• free from PEGs
+• free of PEGs

 • paraben free